exercism/python/concepts/basics/about.md

     return number_one ** number_two

 >>> print(number_to_the_power_of.__doc__)
-Returns float or int.
+Raise a number to an arbitrary power.

+    :param number_one: int the base number.
+    :param number_two: int the power to raise the base number to.
+    :return: int - number raised to power of second number

     Takes number_one and raises it to the power of number_two, returning the result.

 # __doc__() for the built-in type: str.
 >>> print(str.__doc__)